-Performance measure Weighting Objective Scorecard performance FY25 performance level of achievement Non-financial Environmental, Social and Governance 15.0% Progress strategy as articulated in 2024 Annual Strategy developed; 'Turn it off' program in planning; investigation into Bapcor sites with solar commenced.
-Achieved (ESG) Report.
+// Improve performance be increasing inventory turns // Progress during consolidation and Not achieved % Progress % Progress strategy as articulated in 2024 Annual Report.
+Strategy developed; 'Turn it off' program in planning; investigation into Bapcor sites with solar commenced.
 New waste agreement signed with Australian broker.
 Closer monitoring and increasing the amount of actual weights vs estimated.
 Soft plastics stream at three large DCs.
 Close collaboration with procurement team.
 Increased 1:1 engagement with suppliers through ESG team.
-Culture ure 15.0% FY25 Gender Diversity targets.
-Continued efforts to increase gender diversity.
+Achieved Diversity targe Reduction in our targets in an industry that remains male dominated, progress was made however targets were not achieved.
+Strengthened health and safety incident Partially achieved C Diversity targe Reduction in TRIFR from 30 Close collaboration with procurement team.
+Increased 1:1 engagement with suppliers through ESG team.
+FY25 Gender Diversity targets Continued efforts to increase gender diversity.
 While we are still behind on our targets in an industry that remains male dominated, progress was made however targets were not achieved.
-Reduction in TRIFR from 30 June 24 baseline.
-Strengthened health and safety incident classification to align with industry standards.